ajaxian79/algorithms/notes/morris-traversal.md

 - Merge intervals: sort by start; extend the running interval while overlapping.

 - Fenwick supports prefix-sum updates in O(log n) with a flat array.

+- BST invariant is recursive: every node ∈ (lower, upper) bound from its ancestors.